wdi-sg/project-1/README.md

 - Jie Hao, my in-house Python guide, who sat with me as I read through the code of Ink Spill, a Python implementation of this game.
 - Christabel, for identifying a glaring bug on mobile phone and proofreading this `README.md`, but most importantly, for her understanding, patience and support.

-I also have benefited tremendously from the following online resources in the course of making this game:
+I have also drawn from the following resources:

 - [Flood-It: a game with a million dollars - University of Bristol](http://www.bris.ac.uk/news/2010/6945.html)
 - [P vs NP Problem | Clay Mathematics Institute](http://www.claymath.org/millennium-problems/p-vs-np-problem)